 Resources for teachers

-Our staff are happy to work with teachers of English and languages to share information, expertise, and experiences.
+Our staff are happy to work with teachers of English and Linguistics to share information, expertise, and experiences.

 Course text lists are often included on the individual webpage for the paper (search the paper code on the University Website) and are correct at the time of writing, but students should be aware that publishers' supply difficulties may require late substitutions or alterations.
 If texts are not on display at the University Book Shop, enquire at the desk.